-A new video of a Tesla Cybertruck prototype has surfaced, and it appears to show a new prototype with side mirrors.
+A new video of a Tesla Cybertruck prototype has surfaced, showing a new prototype with side mirrors.

 According to the auto-tech website Electrek, a new Tesla Cybertruck sighting gives hope that the automaker might be testing a new prototype.

-Due to the low resolution, it’s hard to glean a lot of information from the footage, but there’s one thing that is clear — the vehicle has side mirrors, the report said.
+Due to the low resolution, it’s hard to glean a lot of information from the footage, but the report said one thing is clear: the vehicle has side mirrors.

 Previous Cybertruck sightings showed that the prototype had no side mirrors.